 - Offences (including alleged offences)

 The lawful basis for data processing your information falls under the legitimate interests category of the General Data Protection Regulation (GDPR, 2018).
-We need the information we collect to provide you with the best possible psychological interventions and treatment.
-We routinely collect special category data (information about you that is sensitive and requires greater safeguards in place such as your diagnosis or sexual orientation).
+Practitioners need the information collected to provide you with the best possible psychological interventions and treatment.
+Practitioners routinely collect special category data (information about you that is sensitive and requires greater safeguards in place such as your diagnosis or sexual orientation).
 Special category data is collected under article 9 (2) of the GDPR which states that such data may be collected for the provision of health treatment.
-We cannot effectively offer you treatment without this information.
+Practitioners cannot effectively offer you treatment without this information.

 How we store information about you and for how long

-We keep information about you only for the time in which we need to.
-Data on the work we carried out will be kept for up to 7 years, in accordance with professional indemnity obligations (in the case of a child or young person, records are kept for up to 7 years after their 18th birthday).
-Where this is not necessary, data will be destroyed upon conclusion of your work with Louise or Anne.
+Practitioners keep information about you only for the time in which we need to.
+Data on the work carried out will be kept for up to 7 years, in accordance with professional indemnity obligations (in the case of a child or young person, records are kept for up to 7 years after their 18th birthday).
+Where this is not necessary, data will be destroyed upon conclusion of your work with the individual practitioner.

 Rights and complaints